A Survey on Code-Based Cryptography: Preliminaries

-The classical Gabidulin code has been the first rank-metric code introduced into code-based cryptography in \cite{gpt}, which is known as the GPT system.
-Other classes of rank-metric codes that are used in code-based cryptography are the rank analogues of LDPC and MDPC codes.
+Other classes of rank-metric codes that are used in code-based cryptography are the rank analogues of LDPC and MDPC codes, first defined in \cite{lrpc}.
 Instead of asking for a low (respectively moderate) number of non-zero entries within each row of the parity-check matrix, one now has to consider the $\mathbb{F}_q$-subspace generated by the coefficients of the parity-check matrix.

-\begin{definition}[Low Rank Parity-Check Code (LRPC), \cite{lrpc}] Let $\bH \in \mathbb{F}_{q^m}^{(n-k) \times n}$ be a full rank matrix, such that its coefficients $h_{i,j}$ generate an $\mathbb{F}_q$-subspace $F$ of small dimension $d$,
+\begin{definition}[Low Rank Parity-Check Code (LRPC)] Let $\bH \in \mathbb{F}_{q^m}^{(n-k) \times n}$ be a full rank matrix, such that its coefficients $h_{i,j}$ generate an $\mathbb{F}_q$-subspace $F$ of small dimension $d$,

-The code $\mathcal{C} \subset \mathbb{F}_{q^m}^n$ having parity-check matrix $\bH$ is called a low rank parity-check (LRPC) code of dual weight $d$ and support $F$. \end{definition}
+The code $\mathcal{C} \subset \mathbb{F}_{q^m}^n$ having parity-check matrix $\bH$ is called a \emph{Low Rank Parity-Check} (LRPC) code of dual weight $d$ and support $F$. \end{definition}